Multiple people shot along highway in Kentucky; suspect at large, authorities say

 The Laurel County Sheriff's Office reported that "numerous people were shot" and Interstate 75 was closed about nine miles north of London.

-The sheriff's office said it was searching for a person of interest in the shooting, 32-year-old Joseph A. Couch.
+The sheriff's office said it was searching for a person of interest in the shooting described as 32-year-old Joseph A. Couch.
 He was described as a White man, about 5-foot-10 and weighing 154 pounds.
 A photo of Couch was also released.

 Trooper Scottie Pennington, a Kentucky State Police spokesperson, urged residents in the area to stay inside.
-Agents with the Bureau of Alcohol, Tobacco and Firearms were responding to assist state and local police with a "critical incident" near I-75, the agency said.
+Louisville ATF agents wrote on social media they are responding and assisting state and local police with a "critical incident" near Interstate 75.

 No further details were immediately provided.
 The number of victims and their conditions was still unclear.